-Come Borrow a Book for Thanksgiving Break from the Parent Library
+Come Borrow a Book for Christmas Break from the Parent Library

-Need some reading for Thanksgiving Break?
+Need some reading for Christmas Break, or setting a New Year’s resolution to read more in 2022?
 Come borrow a Parent Book Study book from the Parent Library located in the College Counseling Office.
 The Parent Library includes copies of past Parent Book Study books for parents to borrow and return when they are done reading them.
-Parent Book Study started meeting in the fall of 2016 and has read the following books:
+Parent Book Study will resume in person and virtual meetings on Tuesday, January 11, 2022, from 8:30 – 9:30 a.m.

 2016-2017 and 2021-2022